Spanish

 Diphthongs

-In addition to single vowels, Spanish vowels can be combined to create diphthongs.
-All diphthongs are created by combining the /j/ and /w/ sounds with other vowels or with each other.
-They fall into one of two categories: rising (the shorter sound comes first) and falling (the shorter sound comes second).
+A diphthong is when two vowel sounds are combined into one sound.
+All Spanish diphthongs are created by combining the /j/ and /w/ sounds with other vowels.
+They fall into one of two categories: “rising” diphthongs (the shorter sound comes first) and “falling” diphthongs (the shorter sound comes second).
+The /j, w/ sounds are always the shorter sounds.

 • Rising = /ja, je, jo, ju, wa, we, wo, wi/